DevopsArchitectSijo/capstoneproj/README.md

 Instructions
 -------------

-create an ubuntu VM and install jenkins on it. configure awscli install packages docker, lint create kubernets cluster using aws EKS create github repository for the project configure jenkins with github,aws and docker write jienkisn pipeline for lint,buildand push docker image to docker hub add pipeline stage for deploying customaised docker conatainer to the kubernetes cluster prune the docker image.
+create an ubuntu VM and install jenkins on it.\n configure awscli\n install packages docker, lint\n create kubernets cluster using aws EKS\n create github repository for the project\n configure jenkins with github,aws and docker\n write jienkisn pipeline for lint,buildand push docker image to docker hub\n add pipeline stage for deploying customaised docker conatainer to the kubernetes cluster\n prune the docker image.\n